angular/protractor/lib/frameworks/README.md

 - `runner.runTestPreparer` must be called after the framework has been initialized but before any spec files are run.
 This function returns a promise which should be waited on before executing tests.
+The framework should also pass an array of extra command line flags it accepts, if any.

 - `runner.getConfig().onComplete` must be called when tests are finished.
   It might return a promise, in which case `exports.run`'s promise should not